Codecademy/docs/content/cybersecurity/concepts/nmap/terms/tcp-syn-scan/tcp-syn-scan.md

   - 'paths/scan-systems-with-nmap'
 ---

-A **TCP SYN scan** runs by default when running Nmap as root or Administrator.
-It is the most popular scan option according to [Nmap.org](https://nmap.org).
-Quick and efficient, this scan can indicate open, filtered and closed port states.
-It is requested by passing the `-sS` option to Nmap, but when running as root or Administrator, `-sS` is usually omitted.
-Also known as the half-open scan, it never completes the full TCP connection, so is less likely to be blocked by firewalls.
+A **TCP SYN scan** runs by default when running Nmap as the root user or Administrator.
+It is the most popular scan option according to [Nmap.org](https://nmap.org/book/synscan.html).
+Quick and efficient, this scan can indicate open, filtered, and closed port states.
+It is requested by passing the `-sS` option to Nmap, but when running as the root user or Administrator, `-sS` is usually omitted.
+Also known as the half-open scan, it never completes the full TCP connection, so it's less likely to be blocked by firewalls.

 ## Syntax